Bexley Grammar School: Academics

 The school entrance examination is the eleven plus exam taken by prospective pupils in September of Year 6.
 Candidates who live in Bexleyheath must come in the top 120 and candidates who live in the wider catchment area (10 miles from the Broadway Shopping Centre, Bexleyheath) must come within the top 60.
 Students who apply to enter the school between the years 7 and 11 are required to pass examinations in English, Mathematics, Science, and a Modern Foreign Language.

 To enter the Sixth Form students must achieve higher than GCSE grade C in all compulsory subjects and at least GCSE grade B in selected subjects.
 Current pupils must achieve more than six A*–Bs (including Maths and English) in their GCSEs to continue their studies in Sixth Form.

 In the 2016 academic year, 100% of pupils attained 5 GCSE grades A* to C. 99.1% of the A-level grades were A* to D. The school began offering the International Baccalaureate (IB) in Sixth Form in 2003, alongside A Levels.
 From September 2017, students in the sixth form were only able to study the IB, as the school stopped teaching A Levels.
+In 2026, the school announced a switch back to A Levels due to cuts in government funding for the IB.

 The school's last Ofsted inspection was in 2022; it was rated Outstanding in all areas.

 Premises

 The school has expanded into new buildings over time; Main (M), Jubilee (J), Golden Jubilee (was the Danson building but was replaced in 2005 by the current building), Heath (H), Le Feuvre (L), Music (Mu), Jubilee extension (J) (2002–03) and Golden Jubilee (G).
 Some confusion can occur with the Jubilee extension, which was originally the G building and the 2005 extension of the Main building.
 Recently, the SEN block (S) has been added on the end of the school on the side of the PE block and a new sixth form centre has been built as an extension to the Le Feuvre building.
 In 2017, a further extension to the school added a (K) block with a Theatre and sixth form study area.

-The school buildings form an internal courtyard area surrounded on all sides except the West, which is a covered area.

-The field covers a larger area than the buildings and is surrounded on two sides by Danson Park.